minhtetnaing019/ict105-team2-MVP/README.md

 Our team selected a peer tutoring booking platform.
 Target users are university students who need academic help in specific subjects and currently rely on word-of-mouth or informal chat group posts to find a tutor, with no structured way to check availability or book a session.
 We selected this idea because it is useful, feasible, and can be prototyped as a web-based tutor listing and booking system without hardware devices.

 ## Problem Statement
 Students frequently struggle to find reliable peer tutors during exam periods.
 Current informal methods (chat groups, asking friends) are slow and unreliable, leading to stress and poor exam preparation.
 While willing tutors exist, the lack of visibility and structured discovery prevents effective matching.
-The problem occurs 2–3 times per semester, concentrated around exam periods, with respondents rating severity 4/5 on average.

-## Current Status
-The team has completed customer discovery (Lab 03), defined a user persona and MVP feature scope (Lab 04), produced wireframes and a product concept (Lab 05), defined the business model / technical architecture / data structure (Lab 06), and designed and ran an MVP usability experiment (Lab 07).
-Next: revise the prototype based on experiment findings and move into implementation.

 ## MVP Feature Scope
 Four Must-Have features, all directly traceable to Lab 03 discovery evidence (see [`docs/mvp-feature-list.md`](docs/mvp-feature-list.md)):